magento-research/pwa-buildpack/docs/PWADevServer.md

 ### Purpose

-The typical Webpack local development scenario uses [the devServer settings in `webpack.config.js`](https://webpack.js.org/configuration/dev-server/) to create a temporary local HTTP server for showing edits in real time.
+The typical webpack local development scenario uses [the devServer settings in `webpack.config.js`](https://webpack.js.org/configuration/dev-server/) to create a temporary local HTTP server for showing edits in real time.